 Sibley’s General Store has been central to the Mathews County Downtown Historic District since the store was constructed in 1899.
 Serving our community for over 120 years, the impacts of time and climate have not gone easy on the historically registered building.
 MCVIC has a plans in place to preserve its structural and historical integrity into the future.
-So far, we have achieved a majority of our goal, but now we need your help!
+We have reached our goal and construction is currently underway until Summer, 2023!
 Read more about our project and how you can support this vital campaign to save Sibley’s

 Saving Sibley’s: A Campaign for Sibley’s General Store

 Walk down Main Street in Mathews, Virginia, and the old Sibley’s General Store grabs your attention.
 Home to the Mathews County Visitors and Information Center (MCVIC), the mighty 1899 Victorian draws a constant flow of visitors and locals stopping in for a friendly word, business advice, or an entertaining history lesson.
 And that’s how it’s been for this cornerstone of the community for more than 120 years.
 From its origins as a general store where residents traded goods and collected their mail to its importance today as a beacon for tourists and locals alike, Sibley’s is central to life in Mathews County.
-You can help to ensure that Sibley’s remains firmly planted well into its next century.
-Only with our support can it continue to serve us all.
+You have helped to ensure that Sibley’s remains firmly planted well into its next century and continues to serve us all.

 A STORE OF SIGNIFICANCE

 MCVIC was instrumental in assuring the listing of Sibley’s listing on the Virginia Landmarks Register and the National Register of Historic Places, just after we took ownership in 2008.
 Since then, our renovations and stewardship have allowed this gem of vernacular architecture to continue to function in a manner true to its origins.